 The Company also extended its agreement with Barclays Capital as Adviser for debt financing of Haile (previously announced December 15, 2010), with the aim of securing project debt financing for construction and commissioning of Haile's planned mining and processing operations.
 The agreement has been extended through June 30, 2013.

 About Romarco Minerals Inc.

 This Press Release contains "forward-looking information" that is based on Romarco's expectations, estimates and projections as of the dates as of which those statements were made.
-This forward-looking information includes, among other things, statements with respect to the Company's business strategy, plans, outlook, financing plans, projections, costs savings, expenditures for permitting and environmental matters, and estimated future expenditures for those matters, completion dates for the various permitting and development stages of mines, and, currency exchange rates.
+This forward-looking information includes, among other things, statements with respect to the Company's business strategy, plans, outlook, financing plans, earnings per share and shareholder value, projections, targets and expectations as to reserves, resources, results of exploration (including targets) and related expenses, drilling activity, sampling and other data, capital costs, and completion dates for the various development stages of mines.
 Generally, this forward-looking information can be identified by the use of forward-looking terminology such as "outlook", "anticipate", "project", "target", "believe", "estimate", "expect", "intend", "should", "scheduled", "will", "plan" and similar expressions.
 Forward-looking information is subject to known and unknown risks, uncertainties and other factors that may cause Romarco's actual results, level of activity, performance or achievements to be materially different from those expressed or implied by such forward-looking information, and developed based on assumptions about such risks, uncertainties and other factors set out herein, including but not limited to:

 - risk that the Company may be unable to secure further capital necessary to carry out its operations;